calaldees/teachingWorkshops/teacherEducation/howStudentsLearn.md

 Vancus 2009 - no reason to engage if no visible use for it
 * Wingfield and Eccles (1992) "Utility Value"
-* Ryan and Deci (2000) Intrinsic and Extrinsic motivation

-Extrinsic when younger develops into intrinsic - being good at something is motivating
+* Ryan and Deci (2000) Intrinsic and Extrinsic motivation Extrinsic when younger develops into intrinsic - being good at something is motivating

-Executive function skills are a fundation of learning Marc North 2020
+Executive function skills are a function of learning Marc North 2020

 Personalisaing Wei Ung 2020